ZhengPeng7/BiRefNet/README.md

 ## Contact

 Any questions, discussions, or even complaints, feel free to leave issues here (recommended) or send me e-mails (zhengpeng0108@gmail.com) or book a meeting with me: [calendly.com/zhengpeng0108/30min](https://calendly.com/zhengpeng0108/30min).
-You can also join the Discord Group (https://discord.gg/d9NN5sgFrq) or QQ Group (https://qm.qq.com/q/y6WPy7WOIK) if you want to talk a lot publicly.
+You can also join the Discord Group (https://discord.gg/d9NN5sgFrq) if you want to talk a lot publicly.